 Quick Summary

-- What devices exist?
+- What devices exist on the network?

-- Where are they located?
+- Where are they located - on-premises, cloud, or remote?

-- How are they connected?
+- How are they connected and what depends on what?

-- Which systems handle sensitive data?
+- Which systems handle sensitive or regulated data?

-How Network Mapping Improves Documentation Accuracy
+How Network Infrastructure Mapping Improves Documentation Accuracy

 Network mapping tools eliminate human memory and manual updates from the equation.
 Here are the key improvements in terms of documentation accuracy.

-- Relationship & dependency tracking: This reduces audit surprises and helps you identify the dependencies of applications on databases, services on network segments, and communication systems with external resources.
+This reduces audit surprises and helps you identify the dependencies of applications on databases, services on network segments, and communication systems with external resources.
 Applications, databases, identity services are all clearly linked.

 Step-by-Step: Using Network Mapping Software to Prepare for an Audit